jkSwapnil/cs7641-assignment-1/README.md

 ## Execute training, validation, and testing

 The models and related plots are saved in [./models](./models/) and [./plots](./plots/) directories respectively.
 One can choose to download the pre-trained models and plots from [here](https://www.dropbox.com/scl/fi/7ief8k2gnvrw4muux19sg/cs7641-assignment-1.zip?rlkey=5sg361gdzcifulc2cqzyshu6m&dl=0).
-These models can also be trained and tested and the plots can be createe by executing the following commands.
+These models can also be trained and tested and the plots can be created by executing the following commands.

 ### Decision Tree Classifier
 The decision tree classifier can be trained and tested by executing one of the following commands